scanoss/scanoss.py/CLIENT_HELP.md

 scanoss-py insp --help
 ```
 #### Inspect Copyleft
-The following command provides the capability inspect for copyleft licenses.
+The following command can be used to inspect for copyleft licenses.
 If no output or status flag is defined, details are exposed via stdout and the summary is provided via stderr.
 Default format 'json'
 ```bash